jon-jacky/PyModel/samples/Socket/README.md

     send_return(1,)

-The messages (arguments to *send_call*) are limited to *'a'* and *'bb'* by the domain in the *msocket* module.
+The messages (arguments to *send_call*) are limited to *'a'* and *'bb'* by the domain in the *msocket* module (the comma after the argument in each call is just the way *pmt* prints it).
 This command chooses actions and their arguments at random so repeating the command generates different traces (to make runs repeatable, set the random seed with the *-s* option).
 To see longer traces, use a larger *-n* option.
 Omit the cleanup option *-c* to generate exactly *-n* steps, which may stop in a non-accepting state (with a call in progress or a message in flight).

 The second test case executes: